FAQs

 I've just joined the server, but I can't use any commands, nor see my own team's channels?

-Use /register
+Use /join

 to register your user with the bot